-- 2. The Plaintiffs, on behalf of the Class Members, claim: - a. an Order certifying this action as a class proceeding and appointing the Plaintiffs, Garrett Moore, Kelly McQuade, David Combden, and Graham Walsh, as Representative Plaintiffs for the Class; - b. a declaration that the Crown breached its common law duties to the Plaintiffs and Class in relation to its operation, supervision, maintenance, and oversight of occupational health and safety standards and Mental Health Services in the RCMP; - c. a declaration that the Crown breached section 15(1) of the Canadian Charter of Rights and Freedoms ("Charter") in relation to its discriminatory treatment of Class Members, and that such a breach was not justified under section 1 of the Charter; - d. a declaration that the Crown is liable to the Plaintiffs and Class for damages caused by its breach of common law duties, and for damages under section 24(1) of the Charter in respect of its violation of the Class' rights and freedoms set out in section 15(1) of the Charter; - e. damages for the Crown's breach of its duty of care and violation of the class' rights and freedoms as set out in section 15(1) of the Charter, as follows: - i. general damages, including for pain and suffering and loss of amenities of life; - ii. special damages, the particulars of which will be delivered at a later date; - iii. damages under section 24(1) of the Charter arising from the Crown's violations of section 15(1) Charter rights of the Class; - iv. damages for the provision of adequate funding to design, implement, operate, and administer occupationally appropriate Mental Health Services for Class Members and support services for their families, with the goals of early detection, treatment, and reasonable accommodation for those suffering from Operational Stress Injuries within the RCMP; - f. punitive and exemplary damages, for which the Crown is liable; - g. an Order for the assessment of individual damages of members of the Class pursuant to Rule 334.26 of the Federal Courts Rules;
+- 2. The Plaintiffs, on behalf of the Class Members, claim: - a. an Order certifying this action as a class proceeding and appointing the Plaintiffs, Garrett Moore, Kelly McQuade, David Combden, and Graham Walsh, as Representative Plaintiffs for the Class; - b. a declaration that the Crown has been negligent in implementing the Mental Health Services and is liable to the Class for damages, outlined below;

-- h. pre-judgment and post-judgment interest, pursuant to the Federal Courts Act, R.S.C.
-1985, c.
-F-7; - i. costs of the action; - j. the costs of notice and of administering the plan of distribution of the recovery in this action, plus applicable taxes, pursuant to Rule 334.38 of the Federal Courts Rules; and - k. such further and other relief as this Honourable Court deems just.
+- c. a declaration that the Crown has breached section 15(1) of the Canadian Charter of Rights and Freedoms ("Charter") in relation to its discriminatory treatment of the Class on the basis of mental disability, that such a breach is not justified under section 1 of the Charter, and that the Crown is liable for damages to the Class under s.
+24(1) of the Charter; - d. damages for the Crown's negligence as follows: - i. general damages, including for pain and suffering and loss of amenities of life; - ii. special damages, the particulars of which will be delivered at a later date; - aggregate damages under section 24(1) of the Charter for vindication, deterrence and compensation, arising from the Crown's violations of section 15(1) Charter rights of the Class; - f. an Order for the assessment of individual damages of Class Members pursuant to Rule 334.26 of the Federal Courts Rules; - g. pre-judgment and post-judgment interest, pursuant to the Federal Courts Act, R.S.C.
+1985,c.
+F-7; - h. costs of the action: - i. the costs of notice and of administering the plan of distribution of the recovery in this action, plus applicable taxes, pursuant to Rule 334.38 of the Federal Courts Rules; and - j. such further and other relief as this Honourable Court deems just.